 Whether you head east, west, north, or south of Pittsburgh, you will find a farm eager to provide you with the perfect pumpkin and fun visit to the farm.
 Below is a list of some of the places in our area where you can enjoy fall festivities.

-Pumpkalooza Fall Fest will certainly enliven your October.
+Butler Fall Fest will certainly enliven your October.
 To learn more about out hayride to the pumpkin farm.
-Details can be found at: www.forallfamilyfarms.com.

 Gearhard Farms, Murrysville

 Since 2000, Gearhard Farms has offered a corn maze that will knock the husks off your ears.
 They reconfigure the maze each year to challenge returning visitors.